runwayml/learn/docs/getting-started/the-world-of-gpus.md

 # The World of GPU's

-Here at Runway, you may sometimes see an icon asking you if you'd like to use a GPU.
 But what exactly is a GPU, why should you care, and why do you even need one?

 ## What is a GPU?

 GPU stands for Graphics Processing Unit.
-It's most often used in computers, to display images to monitors.
-Previously GPU's were used for rendering games, but now they are more often being used in AI advancements.
+It's often used in computers, to display images to monitors.
+GPU's are mostly used for rendering games and for other similar rendering intensive processes, but now they are also being used in AI advancements.

 You may have also heard of the term CPU (central processing unit).
 A CPU is present in all computers and is often referred to as the brains of a computer.
 GPU's are different from CPU's, as a GPU can only do a fraction of the amount of work that a CPU can, but with at an incredibly high speed.
 As a result GPU's are very powerful and are now being used in ways beyond rendering images.